• Home

 Click here for our Educator's Resource brochure.

 This interactive, STEAM-based children's area is perfect for all ages.
-It is open during the Museum's normal open hours, Wednesdays/Fridays 10-2 and Sundays 1-4.
-Please read more information here.
+It is open during the Museum's normal open hours, and ties in with the current exhibit.

 The Museum is a great destination for field trips!
 Subjects can include history and social studies, math, science, engineering, and environmental science.
 Students can learn about the current exhibit, play in Diven's Den, and take a hike over to the mill dam ruins or Casula Point.
 Activities can include a scavenger hunt or letterboxing.